JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `minerSubmittedEntryIndex`

-Returns a boolean result of whether the miner has already submitted at this entry index
+Returns a boolean result of whether the miner has already submitted at this entry index.

 **Parameters**